Sleepytale Logo

 The dreams came back, gentle and bright, carrying the scent of vanilla and the sound of faraway flutes.

-Lumi still glowed, softer now, like a candle that knows its job is done for the night.
+When morning arrived, the sun returned, pale and a little apologetic.
+The power hummed back on.
+Lumi still glowed, softer now, like a candle that knows its work is finished.

-“Thank you for keeping the dark away,” she whispered.
+Mia pressed her forehead against the warm rim.
+"Thank you for keeping the dark away," she whispered.

 That night, Mia wrote a tiny note and taped it beside Lumi.

-It read, “Dear Lumi, thank you for my dreams.”
+It read: "Dear Lumi, thank you for my dreams."

-The glow reached the note and made the letters sparkle.
+Lumi glowed a little pink.
+The light reached the note and made the pencil letters sparkle.

 One night, Mia asked, "Do you ever sleep, Lumi?"